The BIG IDEA:

 8. What examples do you know about churches, Christian organizations, and missionaries helping people know about Jesus around the world?
 What would be exciting about going to another part of the world to tell people about Jesus?
 What would be scary about this?
 What would make it worth the trouble?

-9. How can you as a teenager live out Jesus’ command to make disciples of all nations (not just people with the same background as you)?
+*9. How can you as a student live out Jesus’ command to make disciples of all nations (not just people with the same background as you)?

 Allow the group to discuss.
 Some things to bring up: